 Step 6: Go back to macOS Utilities screen and select Reinstall macOS.

-What to keep in mind: Once you encountered the Macintosh HD not mounted Catalina/Mojave/High Sierra/Disk Utility error, the first thing you should do is to save your data on the Macintosh HD.
+What to keep in mind: Once you encountered the Macintosh HD not mounted error, the first thing you should do is to save your data on the Mac hard drive.
 Without regular backups, a data recovery program like iBoysoft Data Recovery for Mac will help you recover lost data from the unmounted Mac hard drive.
 Then, try to fix the Macintosh HD not mounted issue.

 Which solution helps you the most?
 Do you have any other solutions to fix Macintosh HD not mounted issue or have any question?
 Please don't hesitate to email us.